 Histologically, indolent CD8+ lymphoid proliferations are characterised by a dense dermal infiltrate of non-epidermotropic, medium sized pleomorphic lymphocytes.
 These form a dense mass in the dermis and may involve subcutaneous tissues (figures 1-5).

 The T-cells stain with CD3 and CD8 (figure 6).
 There is minimal staining with CD4.
-Other T cell markers are variable expressed.
+Other T-cell markers are variably expressed.
 CD68 is positive in most cases.

 Aggressive cutaneous CD8 positive lymphoma – These do not usually present as single tumours/plaques.
 CD68 is typically negative and is thought to be a helpful distinguishing feature.